TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-availability-serviceavailability.md

 />
 # Cosmos DB returns service unavailable

 The Cosmos DB client might return "Service Unavailable" due to client machine issues, service issues, or environment (network) issues.
-If you don't see a service health issue in Azure Portal, a common reason for seeing this error is high CPU, low memory, or network failure at the client level.
+If you don't see a service health issue in the Azure portal, a common reason for seeing this error is high CPU, low memory, or network failure at the client level.

 ## **Recommended Steps**

 ### **Use latest SDK versions and singleton client**
-* Always ensure you are using the latest SDK, [Azure Cosmos DB .NET SDK for SQL API: Download and release notes](https://docs.microsoft.com/azure/cosmos-db/sql-api-sdk-dotnet-standard)
+* Always ensure that you are using the latest SDK, [Azure Cosmos DB .NET SDK for SQL API: Download and release notes](https://docs.microsoft.com/azure/cosmos-db/sql-api-sdk-dotnet-standard)
 * Ensure you are using singleton client

 ### **TransportException**